Do I Qualify?

 About

 Maggie ONeill is a marketing communications executive with Peppercomm.
-As Chief Client Officer , she provides agency-wide communications and brand experience support to the global portfolio of clients.
+As Co-President, she provides agency-wide communications and brand experience support to the global portfolio of clients.
 From Fortune 500 companies to start-up technology brands, Maggie specializes in crafting compelling brand stories that reach target audiences at critical points in their path to engagement.
 Industry focus spans automotive, technology, home goods, food & bev and manufacturing.
 Much of her current work focuses on communicating sustainable brands and elevating their purpose for all stakeholders.
 As an industry leader and speaker Maggie has represented the agency at the Social ShakeUp, PRSA, New York Meetings Industry Exchange (NYMix), The Special Event and WOMMA to name a few.

 Published content